Zombie Army 4: Dead War

 Zombie Army 4: Dead War is a third-person shooter video game developed and published by Rebellion Developments.
-It is a sequel to the 2015 compilation game Zombie Army Trilogy, itself a spin-off to the Sniper Elite series.
-It was released on 4 February 2020 for PlayStation 4, Xbox One and Microsoft Windows, 1 May 2020 for Stadia, and 26 April 2022 for the Nintendo Switch.
+It is a sequel to the 2015 compilation game Zombie Army Trilogy, and itself a spin-off to the Sniper Elite series.
+It was released on 4 February 2020 for PlayStation 4, Windows, and Xbox One, 1 May 2020 for Stadia, and 26 April 2022 for the Nintendo Switch.

 Gameplay and plot

 Zombie Army 4: Dead War is a third-person shooter video game.
 The game is set in the year 1946, after the events of Zombie Army Trilogy, one year after Adolf Hitler was defeated by the Resistance and banished to hell.
 Even though the Hellmouth that Hitler opened was closed, the Zombie Menace continued, with innumerable number of the Nazi dead overwhelming and pushing the Allies out of Germany and back into territories such as France and Italy.
-Without a leader, most of the living dead are weak and can be easily destroyed as long as their numbers are low, but rumours spread about a cult ensuring that the horde has some cohesion/control.
+Without a leader, most of the living dead are weak and can be easily destroyed as long as their numbers are low, but rumors spread about a cult ensuring that the horde has some cohesion/control.
 Most of the known world is now referring to the conflict against the Zombie menace as the "Dead War".